 Armenian opposition continues protests against ex-president becoming new PM

-PanARMENIAN.Net - For 9 days in row Armenian opposition continues holding mass protests against the ex-president Serzh Sargsyan as a new Prime Minster of the country.
+PanARMENIAN.Net - April 23 is the 11th day of the Armenian opposition holding mass protests against the ex-president Serzh Sargsyan becoming the new Prime Minster of the country.

-The day before, 233 participants of the demonstrations were taken to different police stations.
-Many streets of the city center were blocked.
-The opposition earlier announced about starting a velvet revolution by holding demonstrations in the center of the capital, blocking government buildings and closing main streets of the city.
+Since early morning the protesters started peaceful demonstrations in different districts of Yerevan and in the center of the city.

+Earlier negotiations between Sargsyan and Pashinyan which barely lasted for 5 minutes took place.
+Armenian PM refused to continue the meeting with the opposition leader who demanded to talk only about his resignation.
+After the meeting the protesters moved towards one of the districts of Yerevan where the police attacked the crowd and arrested Pashinyan and 2 other MPs.

 Top stories